-- Indicate your intentions to pull over once you’ve been asked to pull over or you see the sirens go off behind you.
+- Indicate your intentions to pull over once you’ve been asked to pull over, or if you see the sirens go off behind you.
 You can do this using your blinkers and finally turn on your hazard lights once you’ve come to a complete stop.

 - Roll down all your windows.
-This helps the officer see your car while walking up and assures him that there is no danger.
+Doing this helps the officer see your car while walking up and assures him that there is no danger.

 - Turn off your engine.

 - Turn off the radio or music system.
 Hang up any calls you may be on.

 - Keep your seatbelt fastened throughout the entire time.